Systematic analysis of the D-wave charmonium states with the QCD sum rules: Numerical results and discussions

-To avoid contaminations from the higher resonances and continuum states, we adopt the constraint $\sqrt{s_0} = M + 0.40\sim0.65\,\rm{GeV}$ for the continuum threshold parameters, and try to adjust the continuum threshold parameters to reproduce the charmonium masses $M$ via trial and error, as the largest energy gap between the ground state and first radial excited state is $0.65\,\rm{GeV}$ for the charmonium states (i.e. $M_{\eta_c^\prime}-M_{\eta_c}=0.65\,\rm{GeV}$) \cite{PDG}.
-We choose the pole contributions $(50\pm15)\%$ uniformly for all the D-wave charmonium states.
+In order to avoid parameter dependence to the utmost extent, we prefer the central value of the pole contributions $55\%$ for all the charmonium states $\psi_1$, $\psi_2$, $\eta_{c2}$ and $\psi_3$.
+To avoid contaminations from the higher resonances and continuum states, we adopt the constraint $\sqrt{s_0} = M + 0.45\sim0.65\,\rm{GeV}$ for the continuum threshold parameters, and try to adjust the continuum threshold parameters to reproduce the charmonium masses $M$ via trial and error, as the largest energy gap between the ground state and first radial excited state is $0.65\,\rm{GeV}$ for the charmonium states (i.e. $M_{\eta_c^\prime}-M_{\eta_c}=0.65\,\rm{GeV}$) \cite{PDG}.
+The selection of the continuous threshold parameters both refer to the experimental results, and require ensuring that the operator product expansion at QCD side, the hadron sides and QCD sides are matched through dispersion relation to get the properties of the hadron states.
+The primary criteria are internal stability of the QCD sum rules, pole dominance, convergence of the OPE, and the existence of the Borel platform.
+These criteria take precedence over importing precise energy gaps predicted by other models, because the QCD sum rules extract hadron properties directly from correlation functions without assuming a specific dynamical model.

+In the QCD spectral densities given in Eqs.\eqref{Density-1}-\eqref{Density-4}, when the threshold $s=4m_c^2$ is reached, the endpoint singularity arise from the factor the QCD spectral densities appear in the gluon condensate $\frac{1}{\sqrt{s(s-4m_c^2)}}$.
+Due to the minor contribution from the gluon condensate terms compared to the perturbative term as shown in Fig.\ref{Dn}, we attempt to implement the routine replacements $s=4m_c^2 \to s=4m_c^2+ \Delta^2$ with $\Delta ^2= \frac{m_c^2}{2}$, $m_c^2$, $\frac{3m_c^2}{2}$ in numerical computations.
+The determination of numerical results for masses at three different $\Delta^2$ values are consistent.
+To ensure as much consistency in parameters selection as possible, we adopted the $\Delta ^2= m_c^2$ substitution as used in our previous work \cite{WangZG-deta-2022,WangZG-deta-2021}, then the corresponding Borel parameters and masses are obtained.

 We define the normalized contributions $D(n)$,